 Learn more about the opportunities that our Careers Service can offer, and find out more about the Enterprise Gym, which runs free workshops and events to develop your entrepreneurial skills and commercial awareness.

-Feso Bright, from Lagos, Nigeria, graduates in 2011 with an MBA (Distinction) in International Oil & Gas Management.
+Feso Bright, from Lagos, Nigeria, graduated in 2011 with an MBA (Distinction) in International Oil & Gas Management.

 "In Welcome Week there is so much on that it's easy to miss things.
 One thing which I never did, and which I wish I had, was to go on one of the library tours.
 Yes, it does sound a bit geeky but it's a bit more complicated than the school library where the books were organised fiction/non-fiction; A-Z.